Web of Science

 Web of Science can also be used to retrieve citation counts and h-Index scores for a particular author.

-In much the same way you found an author’s impact in Scopus, you can search Web of Science by an author’s name e.g. Lingard, H. and to ensure you have the right papers, you might also want to add where they work to your search i.e. Royal Melbourne Institute of Technology.
+In much the same way you found an author’s impact in Scopus, you can search Web of Science by an author’s name e.g. Lingard, H. To ensure you get the right papers, you might also want to add to your search where the author works eg. RMIT.

 As you did in Scopus, you can also choose to remove self-citations from the results and any papers that don’t belong to that author.
 Once you have an accurate set of papers you can use Citation Report to view or export the data retrieved.